wednightrides/wednightrides.github.io/how-we-ride.md

     Traffic lights are fundamentally different from stop signs.
 At a stop sign, everyone is supposed to stop (or in Philly, at least slow to a roll!).
 At a light, however, the traffic with a green is coming through at full speed.
 It’s dangerous to run lights and you generally shouldn’t do it.
 There are exceptions: if you can see far and clearly in both directions and no cars are in sight, you can proceed with caution.
 Use common sense and be safe.
 Hanging out at a red light is a great chance to talk with your friends, make new ones, or just look around at the city.

-1. **Stay to the right**

-    Unless there’s good reason to do otherwise, on most streets, take the right lane or the right side of the lane.
-Be predictable.

-1. **Pack your trash**

-    Self-explanatory.
-Don’t litter.

 1. **Roll past conflict**

     We are not a confrontational ride.
 Do not swarm, block or trap cars, or engage with cars or people that are being jerks.
 Let it go, keep us all safe.